unixwzrd/venvutil/docs/shdoc/bin/shinclude/functions/lenv.md

 `lenv` - List All Current VENVs with last modification date.
 ## Description
 - **Purpose**:
-  - Lists all the currently available conda virtual environments with their last modification date.
+  - Lists all the currently available conda virtual environments in alphabetical order with their last modification date.
+  - Options are available to sort by last update time from oldest to newest.
+  - Options are available to reverse the sort order for either time or name.
 - **Usage**:
-  - `lenv`
-- **Input Parameters**:
+  - `lenv [[-l] [-t] [-r] [-h]]`
-  - None
+- **Options**:
+      - `-l`   Display last modification date and time
+      - `-t`   Sort by last update time
+      - `-r`   Reverse the sort order
+      - `-h`   Show this help message
 - **Output**:
   - A list of all existing conda virtual environments with their last modification date.
   ```bash